vmware/terraform-provider-avi/website/docs/d/avi_vsvip.html.markdown

 * `east_west_placement` - Force placement on all service engines in the service engine group (container clouds only).
 * `name` - Name for the vsvip object.
 * `tenant_ref` - It is a reference to an object of type tenant.
+* `use_standard_alb` - This overrides the cloud level default and needs to match the se group value in which it will be used if the se group use_standard_alb value is set.
 * `uuid` - Uuid of the vsvip object.
 * `vip` - List of virtual service ips and other shareable entities.
 * `vrf_context_ref` - Virtual routing context that the virtual service is bound to.